ealva-com/ealvatag/README.md

 eAlvaLog is a very thin facade used by eAlvaTag for logging purposes.
 Each Logger instance created by eAlvaTag logs all output with a
 Marker found at ealvatag.logging.Log.MARKER.
 This allows for easy filtering so log output can be directed and/or filtered as needed. eAlvaLog provides a very light Android specific LoggerFactory if you only need log to the Android log.
-If using the java.util.logging logger framework, you may also add a handler at Loggers.get("ealvatag") to add a Handler specifically for eAlvaTag library log output.
+If using the java.util.logging logger framework, you may also add a handler at Loggers.INSTANCE.get("ealvatag") to add a Handler specifically for eAlvaTag library log output.
 See [eAlvaLog](https://github.com/ealva-com/ealvalog) for more details on configuring logging.

 Add eAlvaTag to your project